Carbondale, Illinois: Arts and culture

 SIU has a teaching museum on campus, the University Museum, which has 60,000 artifacts in its collection and hosts traveling shows from known artists.
 In addition to the University Museum, there is the African American Museum and The Science Center.
 Theater-goers can see both professional and student-produced plays and performances at the university's McLeod and Kleinau Theaters.
 SIUC is also home to the largest auditorium in Southern Illinois, Shryock Auditorium.
-Shryock Auditorium has brought in many performing artists, such as B.B.
-King, the Supremes, Ray Charles, and Judy Collins, along with orchestras and other musical productions.
-Carbondale is also home to Lost Cross, the longest running DIY punk venue in the country, which has hosted local and national acts like Black Flag.
+Shryock Auditorium has brought in many performing artists, such as B. B. King, The Supremes, Ray Charles, and Judy Collins, along with orchestras and other musical productions.
+Carbondale is also home to Lost Cross, the longest running DIY punk venue in the country, which has hosted local and national acts.

 Theater-goers can also attend off-campus productions by The Jackson County Stage Company (Stage Company).
 In 2007, the Stage Company and Carbondale Community Arts (CCA) partnered to purchase and renovate the Varsity Theater, which had been vacant since 2003, into the Varsity Center for the Arts (VCA).
 The VCA is now the performing home of the Stage Company and also supports a variety of other fine arts and performances through the CCA.

-Civic action is encouraged by groups such as Carbondale Conversations for Community Action (the local implementation of Study Circles).
+Civic action is encouraged by groups such as Carbondale Conversations for Community Action, the local implementation of study circles.
 There are several lodges and clubs, such as the Fraternal Order of Eagles, Elks, Rotary International, and the A.F.A.M (Freemasonry).

 The Women's Center, in continuous service since its founding in 1972, was one of the first domestic violence shelters in the United States.

-Spirituality finds expression in Carbondale in churches of a variety of Christian denominations, a Unitarian Universalist fellowship, two mosques, a Jewish congregation, a Sufi community, and two Buddhist organizations – the Shawnee Dharma Group and the Sunyata Center.
+Spirituality finds expression in Carbondale in churches of a variety of Christian denominations, a Unitarian Universalist fellowship, two mosques, a Jewish congregation, a Sufi community, and two Buddhist organizations — the Shawnee Dharma Group and the Sunyata Center.
 The first Hindu temple in Southern Illinois held its grand opening in Carbondale in June 2013.
 The Gaia House Interfaith Center provides space for intercultural exchange and personal growth.
 It is also an education center to help the community become more ecologically conscious, understand how to incorporate better practices into daily life, and set goals for the future.

 Notable poets that reside in or near Carbondale include Rodney Jones, Judy Jordan, Allison Joseph, and the Transpoetic Playground collective.

-Retail
+Carbondale also has a growing stand-up comedy scene, notably including Hannibal Buress, who began his comedy career in the city.